manasvityagi/IoT_Dashboard/Journal.md

 I did not configured postgres, so that was expected.

 Solution: Add a  Procfile in the project root.
+##Entry 19

-Problem Next: The {Page is all messed up.
+Problem Next: The {UI/Page is all messed up.
 Probably because the static files contain the css, and I need to host it somewhere.

 -------------